Current Research Projects

 Pharmacogenomics (PGX) explores how individual genetic variations influence drug response, and has considerable potential to ensure treatment efficacy and avoid toxicity.
 Most PGX studies of drug efficacy/toxicity are conducted in individuals of European ancestry.
 However, African Americans have greater genetic variation compared with European populations.
 Thus, results from PGX studies in European ancestry may not hold in African Americans.
 Under-representation of African American populations harms the ability to translate pharmacogenomics findings into clinical care, and will ultimately result in increased health disparities.
 Partnering with the ACCOuNT study at Northwestern, Inviting African Americans to Participate in PGX Studies, is a study funded by the Delaney Family Foundation to develop and test recruitment messages to promote African American participation in PGX studies.

-A Narrative Intervention for Early Identification of Developmental Delays
+Early Identification of Developmental Delays